2019 is a year of celebration for the BMRA and its members.

 In the following years, several different trade bodies representing different metal types (ferrous and non-ferrous) and areas in the UK were set up.
 BMRA itself was formed in 2001 when the British Secondary Metals Association and the British Metals Federation merged in order to better serve the rapidly changing industry.

 Since those early days in 1919, the industry has faced a host of socio-economic, historical and legislative events, including; the Great Depression; the national salvage campaign of WW2; the Scrap Metal Dealers Act 2013 and the Air Weapons Licensing (Scotland) Act 2015; and, of course, Brexit.

 To celebrate its centenary, BMRA will be publishing a commemorative book later in the year in partnership with Environmental Media Group (EMG), the publisher of letsrecycle.com and the organiser of the MRE and CARS events.

-Each company in membership will be listed in the book’s directory*.
+Each company in membership (by the time of publication) will be listed in the book’s directory.
 There will also be an opportunity for members to advertise in the book.
-EMG will be contacting you in due course, but should you wish to register your interest please email Harry Richardson firstname.lastname@example.org or you can download a media pack.100 Years in Scrap media pack
+EMG will be contacting you in due course, but should you wish to register your interest please email Harry Richardson email@example.com or you can download a media pack.100 Years in Scrap media pack